VinceWasHere/Random-Skins/README.md

 If you have any advise or want to report any issues with the skins, feel free to tell me - VinceWasHere#7220

 ## New Skins
-Just a Zenitsu skin, from the anime called Demon Slayer, for the Mercenary for the time being.
+Just a Zenitsu, from Demon Slayer, skin for the Mercenary for the time being.
 It has some clipping issues but at least its playable lol

 ![](https://cdn.discordapp.com/attachments/864033991623180288/1058841952231096410/image.png) ![](https://cdn.discordapp.com/attachments/864033991623180288/1058840865277223022/35878a21-8755-4116-a415-69141a8bce94.png)